Democrats Are Obsessed With White Men

 Over the last week or so, Democrats have been attacking Hegseth over strikes on narco-terrorist boats in the Caribbean, calling the strikes "war crimes" and making up stories about Hegseth ordering a "double tap" on survivors of the first airstrikes back in September.
 The Washington Post ran that fabricated story, which was quickly sunk by The New York Times and a video that showed the "fishermen" on the boat trying to communicate for help and save the drugs.

-Democrats were really hoping the IG Report would finally be the nail in coffin of Hegseth's Cabinet appointment.
+Democrats were really hoping the IG Report would finally be the nail in the coffin of Hegseth's Cabinet appointment.
 Rep. Shri Thanedar (MI-13) even announced articles of impeachment, which will gain no traction in the House.

 Advertisement

-While the early leaks of the report exonerated Secretary Hegseth wanted to wait for the official report to drop before we called the matter settled.
+While the early leaks of the report exonerated, Secretary Hegseth wanted to wait for the official report to drop before we called the matter settled.
 Yesterday, Assistant to the Secretary of War, Sean Parnell, told Breanna Morello, "He's completely cleared.
 No classified information, didn't break the law!"

 Hegseth himself said the same in a post on X.